 I know this comes off as reporter-y, and I usually don’t write or update restaurant gossip from Florence- but Giovanni Santarpia leaving the pizzeria branded after him is worth giving y’all a heads up about.

 In sum, Giovanni Santarpia is no longer spinning at Santarpia.
 What’s this pizzeria, you ask?
-Santarpia is a critically lauded, 3rd wave kind of pizzeria in Florence’s Sant’Ambrogio district originally helmed by Giovanni Santarpia, a revered pizzaiolo from Naples.
+Santarpia is a critically lauded, 3rd wave kind of pizzeria in Florence’s Sant’Ambrogio district originally helmed by Giovanni Santarpia, a revered pizzaiolo from Campania.
 But 3rd wave doesn’t quite do Giovanni’s pies justice- I’d say gourmet Neapolitan but the pizzas really reflected Giovanni’s imagination and memory of taste.
 It’s hard to classify the pizzas served here- which is why the news of Giovanni leaving, will leave a hole in the identity and draw of Santarpia.
 The carb parties thrown here were distinctly Giovanni’s propriety and I’d be curious as to how those left will attempt to recreate them.

 Santarpia is lucky as pie to have @santarpiagiovanni spinnin these treasures: yellow heirloom tomatoes w/ zucchine alla scapece (a mega historical preparation involving vinegar, garlic & oil- trust me it’s tasty) and the other ‘za umani bomb of anchovies, burrata 🤤, bottarga crumble and tangy af tomato 😍pizza, I’m more of a pastatarian but Giovanni got me 🍕#chowhound